linkerd/website/linkerd.io/content/2.11/tasks/using-ingress.md

 However, had we set `linkerd.io/inject: enabled` at the `namespace` level, a long-running sidecar would be injected into the otherwise short-lived pod in (1).
 This long-running sidecar would prevent the pod as a whole from terminating naturally (by design a few seconds after creation) even if the original base admission container had terminated.

 Without (1) being considered "done", the creation of (2) would wait forever in an infinite timeout loop.

+The above analysis only applies to that particular Helm chart.
+Other charts may have a different behaviour and different file structure for `values.yaml`.
+Be sure to check the nginx chart that you are using to set the annotation appropriately, if necessary.

 ## Traefik